DhaminiVootkuri/STM32-NUCLEOF411-RE/README.md

 ![FPGA](https://github.com/user-attachments/assets/20c4a742-f6fd-4d80-b4ef-2dc6369a2c85)

-The lab assignment focuses on the design and implementation of a 16-bit Carry Look-Ahead Adder (CLA) using VHDL on the Basys3 FPGA.
+<a href="https://github.com/DhaminiVootkuri/STM32-NUCLEOF411-RE/blob/6b9dda5ab8502ca57c219f5adde01282484bf83e/FPGA%20LAB.pdf">FPGA-LAB</a> **:The lab assignment focuses on the design and implementation of a 16-bit Carry Look-Ahead Adder (CLA) using VHDL on the Basys3 FPGA.
 The project involves creating design code, test benches, and simulating various test cases to verify functionality.
-A comparison of the Ripple-Carry Adder (RCA) and CLA highlights the significant reduction in delay and area for the CLA implementation.
+A comparison of the Ripple-Carry Adder (RCA) and CLA highlights the significant reduction in delay and area for the CLA implementation.**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # PROJECT-1